lakshyakaran/react-dynamic-form-v2/README.md

 ## JSON Schema
 The `formJson` object structure is as follows:
 Each field object in the form_data array should contain:
+- variant: The variant of input (e.g., outlined, filled, standard) by default is outlined.
 - key: A unique identifier for the form field.
 - type: The type of input (e.g., input, select, tel).
 - props: An object containing the properties for the form field.